Old Bridge (unincorporated community), New Jersey: Points of interest

 Located to the north on Old Bridge Turnpike, the nearby Chestnut Hill Cemetery, also known as the Old Bridge Cemetery, has the remains of many of the families from the community.
-Tours of the cemetery have been organized by the New Jersey Cultural Alliance.
+Includng Unmarked enslaved peoples graves.
+Tours of the cemetery formerly were organized by the New Jersey Cultural Alliance.
+Tours of the Cemetery are now conducted twice annually in Mid October, weather permitting by the East Brunswick Museum Corporation.

 South of Main Street and along the South River, Keystone Park offers hiking and natural areas.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Old Bridge include: